Mary Boleyn: Early life

-There is no evidence as to Mary's exact date of birth, but it occurred sometime between early 1499 and late 1500.
+There is no evidence of Mary's exact date of birth but it occurred sometime between early 1499 and late 1500.
 Most historians suggest she was the eldest of the three surviving Boleyn children.
-Evidence suggests that the Boleyn family treated Mary as the eldest child; in 1597, her grandson George Carey, 2nd Baron Hunsdon claimed the earldom of Ormond on the grounds that he was the Boleyns' legitimate heir.
+Evidence suggests that the Boleyn family treated Mary as the eldest child; in 1597 her grandson George Carey, 2nd Baron Hunsdon claimed the earldom of Ormond on the grounds that he was the Boleyns' legitimate heir.
 Many ancient peerages can descend through female heirs without an immediate male heir.
-If Anne had been the elder sister, the better claim to the title would have belonged to her daughter, Queen Elizabeth I. However, it appears that Queen Elizabeth offered Mary's son, Henry, the earldom as he was dying, although he declined it.
-If Mary had been the eldest Boleyn sister, Henry would have the better claim to the title, regardless of a new grant from the Queen.
+If Anne had been the elder sister the better claim to the title would have belonged to her daughter, Queen Elizabeth I. However it appears that Queen Elizabeth offered Mary's son, Henry, the earldom as he was dying, although he declined it.
+If Mary had been the elder Boleyn sister, Henry would have the better claim to the title, regardless of a new grant from the Queen.
 There is more evidence to suggest that Mary was older than Anne.
 She was married first, on 4 February 1520; an elder daughter traditionally married before a younger sister.
-Moreover, in 1532, when Anne was created Marchioness of Pembroke, she was referred to as "one of the daughters of Thomas Boleyn".
-Were she the eldest, that status would probably have been mentioned.
+Moreover in 1532, when Anne was created Marchioness of Pembroke, she was referred to as "one of the daughters of Thomas Boleyn".
+Were she the elder, that status would probably have been mentioned.
 Most historians now accept Mary as the eldest child, placing her birth sometime in 1499.

-During her early years, it is most likely that Mary was educated alongside her brother George and her sister Anne at Hever Castle.
+During her early years it is most likely that Mary was educated alongside her brother, George and her sister, Anne, at Hever Castle.
 She was given the conventional education deemed essential for young ladies of her rank and status, which included the basic principles of arithmetic, grammar, history, reading, spelling and writing.
-In addition to her family genealogy, Mary learned the feminine accomplishments of dancing, embroidery, etiquette, household management, music, needlework, singing, and games such as cards and chess.
-She was also taught archery, falconry, riding, and hunting.
+In addition to her family genealogy, Mary learned the feminine accomplishments of dancing, embroidery, etiquette, household management, music, needlework, singing and games such as cards and chess.
+She was also taught archery, falconry, riding and hunting.

 Mary remained in England for most of her childhood until she was sent abroad in 1514 around the age of fifteen when her father secured her a place as maid-of-honour to the King's sister, Princess Mary, who was going to Paris to marry King Louis XII of France.